ColinVDB/BMAT/README.md

 [Docker installation tutorial](https://docs.docker.com/get-docker/)

+Docker installation process can be tedious on certain OS, especially on Windows and MacOSX

 #### ITK-snap

 ITK-SNAP is an easy-to-use 3D viewer for medical images (DICOM, NIfTI, etc.) and provide a great framework to perform segmentation of structure.
 BMAT uses this software to obverse the medical images.